mthl/guix-artwork/website/drafts/reproducible-build-summit-2019.md

 with all the necessary machinery:

-  1. a function that converts an arbitrary derivation to a linear build script that builds all the dependency graph in topological order;
+  1. a function that converts an arbitrary derivation to a linear build script that builds the complete dependency graph in topological order;
   2. the declaration of an operating system that boots into such a script from the initrd;
   3. a function to run [a pure-Scheme SHA256